ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 ## How CKBox enhances CKEditor 5

 CKBox replaces the basic CKEditor 5 image upload feature.
-It provides image and file upload and management capabilities:
+It provides images and files upload and management capabilities:

 * Enables drag & drop uploads of images and other files.
 * Transforms the _Image_ toolbar button, allowing the user to quickly upload and insert an image without opening the CKBox UI.